PSLmodels/Tax-Calculator/TESTING.md

 py.test
 ```

-This will start executing a pytest suite containing more than one
+This will start executing a pytest suite containing more than two
-hundred tests, including the few tests that require the `puf.csv`
+hundred and fifty tests, including the few tests that require the `puf.csv`
 file as input.
 Depending on your computer, the execution time for
-this complete suite of tests is about five minutes.
+this complete suite of tests is about one and one-half minutes.

 Testing with validation/tests
 -----------------------------